DamianZaremba/toolforge-toolforge-deploy/README.md

   --no-dologmsg         To disable dologmsg calls (no SAL messages on IRC). (default: False) --component COMPONENT
-                        component to deploy from the toolforge-deploy repo (default: None) --git-url GIT_URL     git URL for the source code (default: None) --git-name GIT_NAME   git repository name.
-If not provided, it will be guessed based on the git URL (default: None) --git-branch GIT_BRANCH
+                        component to deploy from the toolforge-deploy repo (default: None) --git-branch GIT_BRANCH
-                        git branch in the source repository (default: main) --deployment-command DEPLOYMENT_COMMAND
+                        git branch in the source repository (default: main)
-                        command to trigger the deployment. (default: ./deploy.sh)

 ```

 ## Secrets